galileukim/ego_patronage/README.md

 # plan:

+## intro

+this document outlines the vision for the third paper in my dissertation.

 ## research questions
-* who benefits from patronage and what is the nature of the transaction?
+* who benefits from patronage and what is the difference in compensation?
+  * what are the areas of the bureaucracy most exposed to patronage?
   * can we identify which sectors individuals are coming from?
-  * what are the areas of the bureaucracy most exposed to patronage?
 * private gains from employment vs. public gains from better services.
   * frame it in terms of the immediate gains from employment vs. an uncertain benefit from services.
   * what is the magnitude of the gains: compare to earnings from informal sector (pnad?)